withstudiocms/.github/GOVERNANCE.md

 4. The 24 hour voting period begins with the thread's creation.
 5. Voting can be done in the thread itself.
 6. Once the vote is completed, the thread is deleted.
-7. The vote must recieve an overwhelming majority (70%+) to pass.
+7. The vote must receive an overwhelming majority (70%+) to pass.

 If the vote passes, the nominee will be invited to the Honoured team.
 Should they accept, all privileges are made available to them.